wuw-shz/Simplified_Logic_Bedrock/README.md

 - XNOR Gate
 - NOT Gate
 - Advanced Redstone Clock
-- Latches / Flipflops (Latch with fixed signal on enable, FlipFlop with Advamced Clock on enable)
+- SR/D/JK/T Latches / Flipflops (Latch with fixed signal on enable, FlipFlop with Advanced Clock on enable)

 All of these can only work in bedrock through a repeater placed in front.
 The repeater auto-places, so assume each gate is 2 blocks deep.